Inquiry Now

 Step into the world of restaurant lingo, and you’ll hear some interesting terminology.
 Those elegant ramekins?
 They’re reserved for the heavy-duty ceramic or reusable plastic cups, the kind that hold sides of sauce or small appetizers in style.
 They’re dishwasher-safe and built to last, so they make sense in busy kitchens.

 But the portion cups?
 That’s the name of the game for disposables.
 These are the trusty sidekicks of to-go orders, perfect for condiments, dressings, and even small dessert samples.
-In most kitchens, it’s all about practicality: "Grab a portion cup for the ranch!" or "We’re out of 8 oz soufflé cups!" — you get the picture.
+Kitchen staff usually refer to them simply as portion cups.
+They are the trusty sidekicks of to-go orders.
+You'll often hear, "Grab a portion cup for the ranch!" or "We’re out of lids for plastic cups!"
+They are the ultimate plastic cup containers for condiments and dressings.

 Disposable portion cups might not be glamorous, but they’re absolute lifesavers.
 Let’s take a moment to appreciate their many perks: